-In his 1930 book The Revolt of the Masses (Spanish: La rebelión de las masas) José Ortega y Gasset deals with the rise of mass-man and the question of how around the turn of the 20th century the masses have taken over the actual power from the elites.
+In his 1930 book The Revolt of the Masses (Spanish: La rebelión de las masas) José Ortega y Gasset deals with the rise of mass-man and the question of how around the turn of the 20th century the masses have taken over power from the elites.

 “To be surprised, to wonder, is to begin to understand.
 This is the sport, the luxury, special to the intellectual man”, writes Ortega.
 The opposite is the primary trait of an individual mass-man.
 Ortega is concerned that the masses have taken this intellectual apathy and made it the norm –“The characteristic of the hour is that the commonplace mind, knowing itself to be commonplace, has the assurance to proclaim the rights of the commonplace and to impose them wherever it will.”